VA Disability Glossary – Key Terms Every Veteran Should Know

 Disability compensation is a monthly, tax-free payment provided by the VA to veterans who have a service-connected disability—meaning an injury, illness, or condition that was caused or aggravated by military service.

 This benefit is designed to help offset the loss of earning potential and quality of life that can result from service-related health conditions.
-Veterans may receive compensation for physical or mental health conditions, and the amount depends on the VA disability rating, which ranges from 0% to 100% in 10% increments.
+Veterans may receive compensation for physical or mental health conditions, and the amount depends on the VA disability rating, which ranges from 0% to 100% in 10 percent increments.

 -